 Tribes have exclusivity or the exclusive right to offer certain types of gaming in some states and limited exclusivity in others.
 Some states have only tribal gaming and no commercial casinos at present, including Minnesota, North Carolina, and Washington state.
 In states such as Connecticut and Oklahoma, where the tribes generate over $100 million annually for the state through revenue-sharing agreements, they have a lot of sway.
 There’s a combination of politics, economics, and interpretation at play in every state, trying to balance the various interests.

 Overall, while some tribes have already embraced and benefited from the sports betting opportunity, many tribes have approached it with skepticism.
 Sports betting, unlike slot machines, can be pretty volatile and provides a much lower profit margin.
 It takes experience.
 Sportsbooks take up space.
 Is it worth it to create or re-appropriate room for a sportsbook?
 Will it be akin to another amenity like a spa and bring in a new kind of patron?
 These are among the questions that tribes are exploring nationally.
 Often, change takes time.

 - Tribal Gaming Interests Will Have Major Influence On U.S. Sports Betting

 - Tribal Sports Betting: Resolving Myriad Issues: Part II

 - The Indian Gaming Regulatory Act (IGRA) and Sports Betting

-Put simply, states are most interested, in general, in maximizing taxable revenue for the state, and shaping the market as such.
+Put simply, states are most interested, in general, in maximizing taxable revenue.
 It should be obvious the primary concern for all stakeholders is indeed preserving the integrity of games — both through betting integrity and sporting integrity.
-But after that, decisions boil down to money, which lead to decisions about the appropriate tax rate, and which regulatory body (perhaps a brand new one) ought to and is equipped to oversee legal sports betting.
+But after that, decisions boil down to money, which leads to decisions about the appropriate tax rate and which regulatory body (perhaps a brand new one) is best equipped to oversee legal sports betting.

 - Our main betting guides portal is here